Car Horn Is Not Working | Causes & Troubleshooting

 My horn won’t stop honking.

-- You may need to replace the horn relay to fix a horn that won’t stop honking.
-If that doesn’t work, then most likely, the horn button/switch, which is part of the airbag, is stuck and making continuous contact.
+You may need to replace the horn relay to fix a horn that won’t stop honking.
+If that doesn’t work, then the horn button/switch, part of the airbag, is most likely stuck and making continuous contact.

 Remove the airbag and inspect it.
-The last possible cause is a damaged wire harness, which could happen if your car was in an accident.
+The last possible cause is a damaged wire harness, which could happen if your car is in an accident.